 Other Project Benefits

-• The project will expand eastward into vacant, undeveloped land
+• The project expanded eastward into vacant, undeveloped land

-• Safety and security will be enhanced by light and fence improvements
+• Safety and security are enhanced by lighting and fence improvements

 SANDAG Senior Transportation Engineer